keithfma/keithfma.github.io/_posts/2018-08-07-introducing-parasol.md

 apps out there in the wild**.
 A few things I had hoped to tackle but ran out of time for are:

 1. Use sidewalks rather than roads for routing.
-While OpenStreetMaps allows for sidewalks to be included, many are missing from the database.
+While OpenStreetMaps includes special tags for sidewalks, coverage is woefully incomplete.
 This is problematic because *Parasol* is not able to advise user's to take advantage of streets where one sidewalk is shady.
 A few ways to go about this might be (1) trying to synthesize a sidewalk graph, or (2) adjust the sun and shade costs to